nholtz/sanal-book/content/text/virtualdisplacements/introduction.md

    structural members.
 1. Assign one of the displacements an arbitrary value, and express all other displacements in the deflected shape in terms of that.
-1. Write a virtual work equation in terms of the unknown action and known displacements and set it to zero.
+1. Write a virtual work equation in terms of the unknown action and known displacements and forces and set it to zero.
 1. Solve for the unknown action.

-This procedure, with the
-proper displaced shapes, ensures that we can write equations that contain only one unknown action.
+This procedure, with the use of properly displaced structures, ensures that we can write equations that contain only one unknown action.

 Some notes: